fika54/EthWalletVerifier/README.txt

 Once the file is there, run the AiTraining.py script in backend/AI and it will train a model and store it in a .pkl file.

-then the application should run properly
+then run streamlit run frontend/app.py to start the application

 Huge thanks to M-Ali2404 and rrainxx for making the frontend.